peernow/SWV_Nature_Geoscience/README.md

 5) notebook_in_support_of_Fig3_ExtDataFig2.ipynb

 Notebook to create Figure 3 and the subfigures for Extended Data Figure 2, using results calculated in the previous notebooks.

+6) Figure4_S9-S15.ipynb

+Notebook to create Figure 4 and Supplementary Figures 9 to 15.